Identification of the Polaron measure in strong coupling and the Pekar variational formula: Introduction and summary

 In the above display, $\eps>0$ is a constant and if we set

 $\alpha$ is called the {\it coupling parameter}.
-In \eqref{eq-Polaron-eps}, $\P$ refers to the law of three dimensional white noise which is defined only on the $\sigma$-field generated by three dimensional Brownian increments $\{\omega(t)-\omega(s)\colon -T\leq s < t \leq T\}$, while $Z(\eps,T)$ is the normalization constant or the {\it{partition function}}.
+As before and also in \eqref{eq-Polaron-eps}, $\P$ refers to the law of three dimensional white noise which is defined only on the $\sigma$-field generated by three dimensional Brownian increments $\{\omega(t)-\omega(s)\colon -T\leq s < t \leq T\}$, while $Z(\eps,T)$ is the normalization constant or the {\it{partition function}}.

 Here we are concerned with the physically relevant regime of the {\it{strong coupling limit}} initiated already by Pekar (\cite{P49}).
 This regime corresponds to studying the asymptotic behavior of the interaction \eqref{eq-Polaron-eps} as $T\to\infty$, followed by $\eps\to 0$ (or $\alpha\to\infty$).
 Note that for any $\eps>0$, replacing $\omega(s)$ by $\sqrt{\eps}\omega(\frac{s}{\eps})$ and invoking the scaling property of Brownian motion, we get